"Creativity takes courage.”

 It wasn't until I was in my early 30's when a group of friends and I began to meet one evening a week to paint that I learned to use and appreciate the richness of oils and created my first piece, "Copper Kettle".
 Today, my medium of choice is acrylics.

 Gardening is another passion.
 Often, my inspiration comes from nature and the study of light and shadows.
 The subject matter of my paintings are primarily still lifes and gardens.

 I've been painting for most of my life yet remain open to learn new techniques and to find ways to improve my craft.
 That said, my style is in a constant state of development.
 I studied the works of the old masters as well as contemporary artists but am especially drawn to the “blurry” world view of Impressionists like Monet, Cezanne and Renoir.
-French as well as American Impressionist have certainly influenced me.
+French as well as American Impressionism have certainly influenced me.
 To be honest though, I find my style is mostly dictated by the subject matter.
 Sometimes, a piece yearns to reflect precise details.
-At other times, I let the pallet knife dictate the unpredictable strokes and color combinations as in a couple of my recent my paintings, Sun Flowers and Gold Fish.
+At other times, I let the pallet knife dictate the unpredictable strokes and color combinations as in a couple of my paintings, Sun Flowers and Gold Fish.

 Please contact me to inquire about my work.

 THE AUTHOR: My love of mysteries began at an early age through children’s mystery book series.
-Noir films and movies of the mystery/suspense genre, especially anything Bogart, have also influenced her writing.
+Noir films and movies of the mystery/suspense genre, especially anything Bogart, have also influenced my writing.

 My third novel, Shroud of Lies (2017), introduces private investigator, Rhonie Lude, who knows the pecking order and that to survive, she has to be tougher than a man and twice as smart.
 “I’m a woman doing a man’s job and that’s threat enough.”